fluxcd/flux2/CONTRIBUTING.md

 - Limit the subject to 50 characters, start with a capital letter and do not end with a period.
 - Explain what and why in the body, if more than a trivial change; wrap it at 72 characters.
 - Use the imperative mood in the subject line (e.g., "Add support for X" instead of "Added support for X" or "Adds support for X").
-- Do not include the issue number in the commit message, use the PR description instead (e.g., "Fixes #123" or "Closes #123").
+- Do not include GitHub mentions to issues in the commit message, use the PR description instead (e.g., "Fixes #123" or "Closes #123").
-- Do not include GitHub mentions (e.g., `@username` or `@team`) within the commit message.
+- Do not include GitHub mentions to accounts (e.g., `@username` or `@team`) within the commit message.

 ## Pull Request Process